EHS & Sustainability: EHS&S

 Notwithstanding this, there were specific areas that had much larger shifts, and we continued to see certain trends continue year-on-year from 2020.

-Of our four aspects, health and well-being continued to be the lowest-scoring area.
+Of our four aspects, workplace health and well-being continued to be the lowest-scoring area.

 Based on the health and well-being benchmark questions, realistic time pressures (56 percent) and change management consultation (57 percent) were the poorest results.

-One of the benefits of evaluating several health and safety aspects is understanding interdependencies.
+One of the benefits of evaluating several health and safety metrics is understanding interdependencies.
 For example:

 When identifying trends, we can see worker realistic time pressures improved by eight percent from 2021.
 Despite this improvement, time pressure is the fourth worst result of 55 questions.